- Up to 811 million

-The fact that almost 700 million people are chronically hungry across the world suggests that food systems – the networks that are needed to produce and transform food, and ensure it reaches consumers – are not meeting the needs of large sections of society.
+The fact that up to 811 million people are chronically hungry across the world suggests that food systems – the networks that are needed to produce and transform food, and ensure it reaches consumers – are not meeting the needs of large sections of society.
 Improving the performance of food systems and their ability to cater even for the poorest will therefore be key to achieving Zero Hunger.

 Flawed or broken food systems can affect food security in a number of ways.
 They can drive prices up, making it difficult for the poorest to afford nutritious food, or prevent smallholder farmers from making good profits from their crops.